 .taco archives.
 If you extract them, Blish HUD can have difficulties loading your marker textures and trails.

-Likewise, packs which come as XML files typically will not work with Blish HUD - many of them rely on resources and resource management built into TacO that we do not have plans to support at this time.
+Likewise, packs which come as XML files may not work with Blish HUD as expected - many of them rely on resources and resource management built into TacO that we do not have plans to support at this time.
 Reach out to us on Discord for assistance with repacking packs like this.